-TRL's strategy is to concentrate foremost on achieving underwriting profitability, not top line growth, consistent with the group's target of book value growth over time and return on equity ("ROE") targets across the underwriting cycle.
+TRL's strategy is to concentrate foremost on achieving underwriting profitability, not top line growth, consistent with the group's target of book value growth over time and return on equity ("ROE") targets through the underwriting cycle.

 TRL accesses business through both broker and direct distribution channels and writes a diverse portfolio of treaty reinsurance and facultative/direct business, avoiding over-dependence on any one class.
 We adopt a lead approach to our business, combining technical analysis with underwriting expertise and strong cycle management.
 TRL purchases reinsurance protection either on a group or regional basis, in line with our risk tolerances, to manage volatility within our Solvency Capital Requirement ("SCR").
-Our business strategy during 2020 focused even more closely on the underwriting returns generated in a substantially different investment climate.
-We sought to de-risk those areas seen as dilutive and continue to build our portfolio around those lines of business that were responding more robustly to the much changed macro-economic and Covid-19 environment.
+Our business strategy during 2021 highlighted the continuing need to focus closely on the underwriting returns generated in a low investment return environment.
+We sought to derisk those areas seen as dilutive and continue to build our portfolio around those lines of business that were responding more robustly to the much changed macro-economic and Covid-19 environment.